IgnitePlus2020/Loop_Basics-Apeksha/README.md

-# Contains simple looping programs and also the String assignments
+# Contains simple looping programs and also the String assignment